phac-nml/irida-next/docs-site/docs/user/project/projects/manage-projects.md

 To view a project's history:

-1. Select the project that you want to edit and then on the left sidebar, select **History**
+1. Select the project that you want to edit and then on the left sidebar
+2. Select **History**

 A new project version is created each time the project's information is changed.
 Clicking a version within the project's history will display what changes were made to the project.